snowplow-archive/snowplow.github.com/_posts/2015-02-08-uploading-snowplow-events-to-google-bigquery.md

 ![img-bigquery] [img-bigquery]

-If you want to try your hand at adapting other Snowplow recipes to BigQuery, make sure to check out the [Query Reference] [bigquery-docs] documentation.
+If you want to try your hand at adapting other Snowplow recipes to BigQuery, make sure to check out Google's [Query Reference] [bigquery-docs] documentation for BigQuery.

 <div class="html">
 <h2><a name="next">6.
 Next steps</a></h2>